SymfonyCasts/design-patterns/sfcasts/strategy-benefits.md

 end up with classes like `TwoHandedSwordWithShieldCharacter` or `SpellCastingAndBowUsingWearingLeatherArmorCharacter`.
 Yikes!

-So rather than navigate that nightmare of never-ending sub-classes, let's use the *Strategy Pattern*.
+So rather than navigate that nightmare of never-ending sub-classes, we'll use the *Strategy Pattern*.
 Let's revisit the three steps from earlier.
 Step one is to *identify* the code that needs to change and create an interface for it.

-In our case, we need to determine out how much an attack should be reduced by.
-Cool: create a new `ArmorType/` directory and inside that, za new PHP class... which will actually be an interface... and call it, how about, `ArmorType`.
+In our case, we need to determine how much an attack should be reduced by.
+Cool: create a new `ArmorType/` directory and inside that, a new PHP class... which will actually be an interface... and call it, how about, `ArmorType`.

-To hold the armor-reducing code, say `public function getArmorReduction()` where we pass in the `$damage` that we're about to do, and we'll return how much damage *reduction* the armor should apply.
+To hold the armor-reducing code, say `public function getArmorReduction()` where we pass in the `$damage` that we're about to do, and will return how much damage *reduction* the armor should apply.

 Step two is to create at least one implementation of this.
 Create a new PHP class